serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

     authorizerFunc:
         handler: handlers.authorizerFunc
 ```
-Or, if you want to config the authorizer, you can do:
+Or, if you want to configure the authorizer with more options, you can do:

 ```yml
 # serverless.yaml